EDCD/EDDI/SpeechResponder/Help.md

 ### P()

 This function will attempt to provide phonetic pronunciation for the supplied text.
+This function uses SSML tags.

 P() takes a single argument of the string for which to alter the pronunciation.